chris-tappan/Portfolio-Images/README.md

-Various scresnshots from projects with private codebases.
+Various screenshots from projects with private codebases.